Skip to Main Content Start main Content

 A6.

-Sub-degree programmes cover various disciplines, including arts and social sciences, science and technology, information technology, business and administration, design and architectural studies etc.
+Sub-degree programmes cover various disciplines, including arts and social sciences, science and technology, information technology, design, architectural studies and health care etc.

 Q7.
 Are the qualifications of Associate Degree recognised by the Government as an entry qualification for civil service appointment?